datanav/docs/setup-environment.rst

 --------------------

-To prepare connectivity the following ports between connected systems, and the test and production environments needs to be opened in the affected firewalls.
+To prepare connectivity the following ports between connected systems, and the test and production environments need to be opened in the affected firewalls.
 Alternatively, a VPN connection can be established between the Sesam service and the connected systems.